-- 4.65 A Firm shall establish a Monitoring process designed to provide it with reasonable confidence that the policies and procedures relating to the System of Quality Management are relevant, adequate, and operating effectively.
-This process shall: - (a) include an ongoing consideration and evaluation of the Firm's System of Quality Management, including, on a cyclical basis, Inspection of at least one completed Engagement for each Engagement Partner; and - (b) require that those performing the Engagement are not involved in Inspections.

-- 4.66 The purpose of Monitoring compliance with quality management policies and procedures is to provide an evaluation of: - (a) adherence to Professional Standards and applicable legal and regulatory requirements; - (b) whether the System of Quality Management has been appropriately designed and effectively implemented; and - (c) whether the Firm's quality management policies and procedures have been appropriately applied, so that reports issued by the Firm or Engagement Partners are appropriate in the circumstances. - 4.67 Ongoing consideration and evaluation of the System of Quality Management include matters such as: - Analysis of: - new developments in Professional Standards and applicable legal and regulatory requirements, and how they are reflected in the Firm's policies and procedures where appropriate; - o continuing professional development, including training; and - decisions related to acceptance and continuance of Client relationships and specific Engagements. - Determination of corrective actions to be taken and improvements to be made in the system, including the provision of feedback into the Firm's policies and procedures relating to education and training. - Communication to appropriate Firm Personnel of weaknesses identified in the system, in the level of understanding of the system, or compliance with it. - Follow-up by appropriate Firm Personnel, so that necessary modifications are promptly made to the quality management policies and procedures. - 4.68 In determining the scope of the Inspections, Firms may take into account quality reviews conducted by the Professional Bodies or regulators. - 4.69 A Firm shall establish policies and procedures that require retention of documentation for a period of time sufficient to permit those performing Monitoring procedures to evaluate the Firm's compliance with its System of Quality Management, or for a longer period if required by law or regulation. - 4.70 Appropriate documentation relating to Monitoring should include, for example: - Monitoring procedures including the procedure for selecting completed Engagements to be inspected. - A record of evaluation of: - adherence to Professional Standards and applicable legal and regulatory requirements; - whether the System of Quality Management has been appropriately designed and effectively implemented; and - o whether the Firm's quality management policies and procedures have been appropriately applied, so that reports issued by the Firm or Engagement Partners are appropriate in the circumstances. - Identification of the deficiencies noted, an evaluation of their effect, and the basis for determining whether and what further action is necessary.
+- 12.1 A Firm shall establish a Monitoring process designed to provide it with Reasonable Assurance that the policies and procedures relating to the System of Quality Management are relevant, adequate, and operating effectively.
+This process shall: - (a) include an ongoing consideration and evaluation of the Firm's System of Quality Management, including, on a cyclical basis, Inspection of at least one completed Engagement for each Engagement Partner; - (b) require responsibility for the Monitoring process to be assigned to a Partner or Partners or other persons with sufficient and appropriate experience and authority in the Firm to assume that responsibility; and - (c) require that those performing the Engagement or the Engagement Quality Review are not involved in inspecting the Engagements. - 12.2 The purpose of Monitoring compliance with quality management policies and procedures is to provide an evaluation of: - (a) adherence to Professional Standards and applicable legal and regulatory requirements; - (b) whether the System of Quality Management has been appropriately designed and effectively implemented; and - (c) whether the Firm's quality management policies and procedures have been appropriately applied, so that reports that are issued by the Firm or Engagement Partners are appropriate in the circumstances. - 12.3 Ongoing consideration and evaluation of the System of Quality Management include matters such as the following: - Analysis of: - new developments in Professional Standards and applicable legal and regulatory requirements, and how they are reflected in the Firm's policies and procedures where appropriate; - written confirmation of compliance with policies and procedures on Relevant Ethical Requirements; - continuing professional development, including training; and - decisions related to acceptance and continuance of Client relationships and specific Engagements. - Determination of corrective actions to be taken and improvements to be made in the system, including the provision of feedback into the Firm's policies and procedures relating to education and training. - Communication to appropriate Firm's Personnel of weaknesses identified in the system, in the level of understanding of the system, or compliance with it. - Follow-up by appropriate Firm Personnel, so that necessary modifications are promptly made to the quality management policies and procedures. - 12.4 In determining the scope of the Inspections, Firms may take into account quality reviews conducted by the Professional Bodies or regulators.